Our Favorite Online Sportsbooks

 After all, what they are doing is illegal.
 Someone calling the cops and saying that a bookie is threatening them over a debt – would clearly be bad for their business.

 If bookies went around beating up everyone who didn’t pay them on time, the streets would be filled with blood, ha!
-Be honest and upfront that you are having trouble paying and answer their phone calls.
+Be honest and upfront that you are having trouble paying and answering their phone calls.

 They will be eager to work something out with you and set up a payment plan.
 It’s certainly not the first they have dealt with the situation.